pombredanne/omg-monitor/README.md

 ### Configuration files

-Configurations files are similar in many aspects, the main difference being the credentails section, as the need credentials can be different for different streams.
+Configurations files are similar in many aspects, the main difference being the credentials section, as the need credentials can be different for different streams.
 You can notice the difference in the following templates.

-An important point is in regard with the `monitors` section, which may be ommited for any configuration file, in which case it will start monitors for every stream availabe of that type.
+An important point is in regard with the `monitors` section, which may be omitted for any configuration file, in which case it will start monitors for every stream available of that type.
 For example, for Pingdom, it will start a monitor for each check found under the given credentials.

 We provide templates files for Pingdom and Librato in [monitor/config_templates/].

-If you are using the dyanmic http event input - you don't need any config file (as the configuration data comes along with the data you push in).
+If you are using the dynamic http event input - you don't need any config file (as the configuration data comes along with the data you push in).

 ## Output